KQM-git/TCL/mechanics/combat/elemental-reactions/transformative-reactions.md

 * Triggering Crystallize on an Electro-Charged target will provide an Electro Crystal.
 * Picking up multiple crystals refreshes the duration of the shield and its element type.

+## Burning

+Burning is an elemental reaction triggered by applying Dendro on a target already afflicted by a Pyro aura or vice versa.
+Burning deals Pyro damage every 0.25s.
+This damage does not stagger.

+The Burning damage will apply 2U Pyro in a small AoE around the Burning object or person.
+The small AoE of the Burning reaction can apply Pyro to nearby objects or characters afflicted with Dendro, spreading the Burning reaction.
+Unlike Swirl, the AoE Pyro application of Burning also includes the object or person being Burnt, and refreshes the Pyro aura on them.
+This effectively means that Burning is self sustaining as long as enough Dendro aura is supplied.

+Additionally, the decay rate of the Dendro aura while Burning is the sum of the natural decay rate of the Pyro aura and Dendro aura.

 ## Evidence Vault

 {% page-ref page="../../../evidence/mechanics/combat/elemental-reactions/transformative-reactions.md" %}